 - If you want clarification on a topic, they will be able to explain it from another angle so that you can understand it better.

 - Why wait until your paper or assignment has been marked to get feedback?
-Bringing in a draft and getting feedback in person can greatly improve your final product.
-Be sure to ask him or her if this is ok.
+Bring examples to ground your writing in.
+Getting feedback in person can greatly improve your final product.
+Be sure to ask them if this is ok.
 While most will welcome the opportunity to provide you with feedback, some may not be able to read your entire draft.

 Looking for another place to get feedback on your written work?
-If you are a UBC student, make sure you check out the UBC Writing Centre’s free tutorial service.
-If you are a student at another institution you may well have access to a similar service there.
+If you are a UBC student, make sure you check out the Centre for Writing and Scholarly Communication.
+If you are a student at another institution you may have access to a similar service there.
 Additionally, and wherever you study, we advise you to check out our resource on Making the Most of Tutorial Sessions.